codehsbooks/apjava/Classes-And-Object-Oriented-Programming/using-a-class-as-a-client.md

 ![Rect Class](../static/classesAndOOP/Using_A_Class_As_AClient_RectClass.png)
 (https://codehs.com/editor/slides/75977/97708/277/53)

-This documentation is for the Rectangle Class that you have worked with in previous exercises.
+This documentation is for the Rectangle Class that you may have worked with in previous exercises.